Zarr core specification (version 3.0)#

 This section is non-normative and presents notes from implementers about cases that need to be carefully considered but do not strictly fall into the spec.

-While this zarr spec v3 defines implicit and explicit groups, implementations may decide to create an explicit group for all implicit groups they encounter; in particular when using a hierarchical storage.
+This specification defines both implicit and explicit groups, but implementations may create an explicit group for all implicit groups they encounter, in particular when using a hierarchical storage.

 Erasure of an implicit group may automatically erase any empty parent.
-For example on a S3 store where the namespace is flat, erasure of the last key with a prefix will erase all the implicit group in the prefix.
+For example on a S3 store where the namespace is flat, erasure of the last key with a prefix will erase all implicit groups in the prefix.

 Resizing#